Gogi Grant: Life and career

 Grant was given star billing in The Big Beat in the spring of 1957.
 The film featured musical performances by a long list of artists, including Fats Domino, The Diamonds, the Del Vikings, The Mills Brothers, the Cal Tjader Quintet, George Shearing, and Harry James.
 It was produced and directed by William Cowan and was released in February 1958.

 In 1958, Grant was one of the three solo singers featured in the first stereo LP of the classic musical Show Boat.
-The other solo singers were Howard Keel, who had appeared in the 1951 film version of the show, and Anne Jeffreys.
+Also appearing were Howard Keel, who had starred in the 1951 film version of the show, and Anne Jeffreys.

-In 1959 RCA Records released Kiss Me, Kate, in which she was featured along with Howard Keel and Ann Jeffreys, the music arranged by Henri René, also in stereo.
+In 1959, RCA Victor released Kiss Me, Kate, in which she was featured along with Howard Keel and Anne Jeffreys, the music arranged by Henri René.

-Although Grant made albums and appeared on television into the 1960s, her popularity declined and she initially retired from singing in 1967 after a final US chart single, "The Sea" (top 20 on the Billboard Easy Listening chart).
-An album of Grant's was released in the UK some 20 years later.
+Although Grant continued to make records and appeared on television into the 1960s, her popularity declined and she initially retired from singing in 1967 after a final US chart single, "The Sea" (top 20 on the Billboard Easy Listening chart.

-Grant survived cancer surgery and was in remission.
-In 2004 at the age of 80, she sang "The Wayward Wind" on the PBS program Magic Moments.
+In 2004, at the age of 80, she sang "The Wayward Wind" on the PBS program Magic Moments.

 Grant headlined with The Fabulous Palm Springs Follies in Palm Springs, California.
 One of her more notable appearances of her later years was with the Follies on December 31, 2006.
 She was still performing as late as 2013, at the age of 89.

 Personal life and death

 In 1959, Grant married attorney Robert Rifkind.
 The couple had two children.

+Later in life, Grant underwent cancer surgery and was in remission.

-Grant died in Los Angeles on March 10, 2016, aged 91.
+She died in Los Angeles on March 10, 2016, at the age of 91.
 Her death was announced by her son, Joshua Beckett.
 She also had a daughter, Jeri Brown.